-FY 2022-23 FY 2021-22
+FY 2023-24 FY 2022-23

 Received during the year Pending resolution at end of year Remarks Received during the year Pending resolution at end of year Remarks

-Data privacy 0 0 0 0 0 0
+Data privacy 0 0 NA 0 0 NA

-Advertising 0 0 0 0 0 0
+Advertising 0 0 NA 0 0 NA

-Cyber-security 0 0 0 0 0 0
+Cyber-security 0 0 NA 0 0 NA

-Delivery of essential services 0 0 0 0 0 0
+Delivery of essential services 0 0 NA 0 0 NA

-Restrictive trade practices 0 0 0 0 0 0
+Restrictive trade practices 0 0 NA 0 0 NA

-Unfair trade practices 0 0 0 0 0 0
+Unfair trade practices 0 0 NA 0 0 NA

-Other (Quality) 13 0 Product Complaints are majorly due to technical issues, batch issues or processing issues from customer side.
-Generally, it is solved by technical assistance, or a credit note is issued / product batch is replaced 5 0 Product Complaints are majorly due to technical issues, batch issues or processing issues from customer side.
-Generally, it is solved by technical assistance, or a credit note is issued / product batch is replaced
+FY 2023-24 FY 2022-23 Received during the year Pending resolution at end of year Remarks Received during the year Pending resolution at end of year Remarks Other (Quality) 6 6 All the complaints were addressed and resolved.
+Product Complaints are majorly due to technical issues, batch issues or processing issues from customer side.
+Generally, it is solved by technical assistance, or a credit note is issued / product batch is replaced.
+15 10 All the Open tickets are closed either in the same year or carried over to next year.
+Product Complaints are majorly due to technical issues, batch issues or processing issues from customer side.
+Generally, it is solved by technical assistance, or a credit note is issued / product batch is replaced.